singularityware/singularityware.github.io/pages/docs/user-docs/docs-checks.md

 toc: false
 ---

 New to Singularity 2.4 is the ability to run container "checks" on demand.
-Checks can be anything from a filter for sensitive information, to an analysis installed binaries.
-A few defualt checks are installed with Singularity and others can be [added by the administrater](/docs-admin-checks).
+Checks can be anything from a filter for sensitive information, to an analysis of installed binaries.
+A few default checks are installed with Singularity and others can be [added by the administrator](/docs-admin-checks).
 Users can perform checks at build time or on demand:

 {% include toc.html %}